torba-rb/torba/README.md

 @import 'lightslider/dist/css/lightslider';
 ```

-To mitigate this you can cherry-pick files from the source via "import" option, for example:
+To mitigate this you can cherry-pick files from the source via the "import" option, for example:

 ```
 gh_release "lightslider", source: "sachinchoolur/lightslider", tag: "1.1.2", import: %w[